fusioncharts/dev_centre_docs/fusiontime/getting-started/change-default-aggregation.md

 However, you can change the aggregate function from `average` to any of the following:

+> These are reserve keywords for aggregation function which are used by FusionTime.
+You can also apply your custom function, but the name should not be the same as given below.

 - Sum
 - Average
 - Min